Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/system-architecture/component-descriptions.md

 ---

 # Component Descriptions
 A description the different components and their interfaces.
+See the [System Block Diagram](https://capstone-projects-2023-fall.github.io/project-language-learning-discord-bot/docs/requirements/system-block-diagram) for a visualization of how these components interact.

 ## Discord API
 An API that allows interactions with various features on Discord